 Hospitality Venues To Be Required To Close At Midnight

-All hospitality venues including bars, restaurants and nightclubs will be required to close by midnight from Thursday November 18.
+All hospitality venues will be required to close by midnight from Thursday November 18.

 In a statement published on its website, the Licensed Vintners Association (LVA) said, "The Licensed Vintners Association (LVA) has called on the government to immediately reintroduce COVID supports for the late night sector and also develop practical longer term solutions for hospitality.
 This follows the news that the government is to reimpose restrictions on the late night industry with all hospitality venues now required to trade no later than midnight from Thursday.

 "The LVA has said this will be extraordinarily difficult for those working in late bars, nightclubs and the rest of the late night sector and will place considerable pressures on livelihoods in the run up to Christmas.
 It also places a question mark on the longer term viability of the late night industry until such time as a practical longer term solutions are developed that allow businesses to trade while the pandemic persists.